HeiderJeffer/Modeling-for-Societal-Complexity-in-Healthcare/documents/Research proposal.md

     Submit and defend the doctoral thesis.
 Present results at international conferences and seminars.

+---

-I authorize the processing of my personal data pursuant to art.
+"I authorize the processing of my personal data pursuant to art.
 13 of Legislative Decree no. 196 of 30 June 2003 - \"Personal Data Protection Code\" and art.
 13 of GDPR 679/16 - \"European Regulation on the Protection of Personal Data\".